s3hidd3n/active-directory-and-attack-simulation/README.md

 - Event ID 4625 (Failed Logon Attempts)

-This allowed analysis of:
+This allowed analysis of the host

-- Source IP address
-- Failed login frequency
-- Targeted user accounts

 📌 Splunk Detection